damaclab/Rule-Filtering/README.md

 Output
 The script will generate the following output:

-•	Statistically validated set of association rules for after Bonferroni and Benjamini Hochberg correction.
+•	Statistically validated set of association rules after Bonferroni and Benjamini Hochberg correction.

 #### Step 3:

 1. Open the subjective_measure_rule_filtering.R  file in your preferred R environment.
 2. Input dataset: taxonomy_details.csv;
 3. Run the script in your R environment.
-4. The script will generate taxonomic distinctness between two individuals and stored in taxdis.csv
+4. The script will generate taxonomic distinctness between two individuals using R function _taxa2dist() from R package (vegan: Community Ecology Package)_ and stored in taxdis.csv

-5. In the later phase the script will generate the overall taxonomic distance for each rule.
+5. In the later phase the script will generate the total taxonomic distinctness for each rule.
 Provided that we have taxdis.csv  and the list of statistically significant rules.

 Output:

 The script will generate the following output:

 •	Final set of ecologically significant frequent species associations

+## References

+[1] Oksanen, J., Blanchet, F. G., Kindt, R., Legendre, P., Minchin, P. R., O’hara, R. B., ... & Oksanen, M. J. (2013).
+Package ‘vegan’.
+Community ecology package, version, 2(9), 1-295.

+[2]Hahsler, M., Buchta, C., Gruen, B., Hornik, K., & Hahsler, M. M. (2022).
+Package ‘arules’.

+[3]Tollefson, M., & Tollefson, M. (2021).
+Graphics with the ggplot2 Package: An Introduction.
+Visualizing Data in R 4: Graphics Using the base, graphics, stats, and ggplot2 Packages, 281-293.

+[4] Hahsler, M. (2017). arulesViz: Interactive visualization of association rules with R. R J., 9(2), 163.

+[5] De, K., Singh, A. P., Sarkar, A., Singh, K., Siliwal, M., Uniyal, V. P., and Hussain, S. A. (2023).
+Relationship between species richness, taxonomic distinctness, functional diversity, and local contribution to β diversity and effects of habitat disturbance in the riparian spider community of the Ganga river, India.
+Ecological Processes, 12(1):1–13